Meet Ken Perlman

 Ken is an acclaimed teacher of folk-music instrumental skills.
 He has written some of the most widely respected banjo and guitar instruction books of modern times, and he has been on staff at prestigious teaching festivals around the world.
-He has also served as director, or co-director for several banjo and music-instructional camps, including American Banjo Camp, Banjo Camp North, Bath Banjo Festival, Maryland Banjo Academy, Midwest Banjo Camp, Northeast Heritage Music Camp, and Suwannee Banjo Camp.
+He has also served as director, or co-director for several banjo for several music-instructional camps; he currently is sole director of Suwannee Banjo Camp, and co-director of Midwest Banjo Camp and American Banjo Camp.

-Also an active folklorist, Ken has spent over a decade collecting tunes and oral histories from traditional fiddle players on Prince Edward Island in eastern Canada.
-The first outgrowths of his research were a tune book called The Fiddle Music of Prince Edward Island and a two-CD anthology of field recordings called The Prince Edward Island Style of Fiddling (Rounder Recordings).
+An active folklorist, Ken has spent over two decades collecting tunes and oral histories from traditional fiddle players on Prince Edward Island in eastern Canada.
+The first outgrowths of his research were a tune book called The Fiddle Music of Prince Edward Island and a two-CD anthology of field recordings called The Prince Edward Island Style of Fiddling (Rounder Records).
 In 1997 and ’98, each of these works received awards from the Prince Edward Island Heritage Foundation for helping to “preserve, interpret, and disseminate our province’s fiddling heritage.”
 In 2015, his “ethnography” (oral history based book) called Couldn’t Have a Wedding Without the Fiddler: the Story of Traditional Fiddling on Prince Edward Island was published by University of Tennessee Press.
-He is also curator of a new website devoted to PEI fiddling called bowingdownhome.ca, which is based on his writing and field recordings and hosted jointly by the University of PEI and the Canadian Museum of History.
+He is also curator of a new website devoted to traditional PEI fiddling called bowingdownhome.ca, which is based on his writing and field recordings and hosted jointly by the University of PEI and the Canadian Museum of History.

 - Northern Banjo